camaraproject/Governance/documentation/MeetingMinutes/TSC/TSC-2023-08-21-Meeting-Minutes.md

 - Diego asked if CAMARA design rules will be followed in a GSMA API crafted?
   - Mark answered **YES** !

+**General decision about private respositories**

+Several TSC members raised the point if CAMARA should have private repositories at all.
+Shilpa thinks this is not a good idea to have private repo in CAMARA as API work will be mentioned in TSC meetings, for example, which are public.
+George raised same arguments to ease TMF contribution.

+Decision taken without objection: there should be no private repositories within CAMARA for API development

 **Anonymised Subscriber Identifier**

 Discussion:
 - Eric raised the point about the other private topic which is Anonymised Subscriber Identifier.
 Should this repo stay in CAMARA?
-Shilpa thinks this is not a good idea to have private repo in CAMARA as API work will be mentioned in TSC meetings, for example, which are public.
-George raised same arguments to ease TMF contribution.
 - For the API Anonymised Subscriber Identifier the issues is about the name (Anonymised has a sensitive meaning) and the legal impact of this API (people has not to think that Telco are providing identifier without their consent).
 - Decision to be taken at next TSC
 - Action: Open an issue in API backlog. [x]Done by Eric --> https://github.com/camaraproject/WorkingGroups/issues/312